krishanthisera/TechChallengeApp/readme.md

 ```
 Further, credential for the docker repository should be configured in both the [Jenkinsfile ](https://github.com/krishanthisera/TechChallengeApp/blob/master/Jenkinsfile) and the Jenkins itself.
 ##### Pipeline Specification
-- The BUILD_NUMBER environment variable will be used as the image tag
+- The BUILD_NUMBER environment variable is used as the image tag
 - Customisation to the deployment can be done by setting the helm values
     ```sh
     steps {